End-of-Life Law Certificate

 Virtual format

-The program runs full-time over five days on Zoom.
+The program runs full-time over four days on Zoom.
 Active participation (camera on) is required in all sessions to be awarded the Certificate at the end of the program.

 open to all learners